reinert/requestor/README.md

 add their logic with **low or zero integration effort**.
 Workarounds and hacks are not welcome here.
 Developers should be able to implement their requirements keeping **high cohesion** through all their codebase.

-Additionally, Requestor was crafted from the client perspective instead of the server's (like other rest libraries were thought).
+Additionally, Requestor was crafted from the Client perspective instead of the Server's (like other rest libraries were thought).
 In that fashion, developers have a more **consistent and intuitive experience** consuming HTTP services while coding.
+We do not need to pre-declare Server API's facades.
+We can just consume them on demand.
+This approach empower us to build *micro clients* that interact with many different *micro services*.

 Besides, we value **code traceability**.
 So code generation is the last option in design decisions.
 Whenever a new requirement appears, we strive to develop a good design solution that allows the user to write less code and achieve the desired results.
 If something proves